ChrisYGarcia/MakeShift_Instagram_Clone/README.md

 ## Christopher Garcia

-Front-end Challenge for the Javascript Engineer internship at Label Insight I used React.js for the UI framework and material-ui for the CSS framework
+Front-end Challenge for the Javascript Engineer Internship at Label Insight I used React.js for the UI framework and material-ui for the CSS framework

 ## 1. Installation instructions